How to (Un-) Quantum Mechanics: Clifford Algebras

+Of course, one {\it could} formulate an axiom stating that planetary orbits are conic sections.
+One {\it can} do that but for what benefit?
+Newton's law of gravitation is by far simpler and it explains {\it why} planetary orbits are conic sections.
+Equivalently it is poor science to introduce Hilbert space in an axiomatic way: As we have shown above, the requirement of positive definiteness and normalizability allow to explain the prominent role that Hilbert space plays in QM.
+That is: positive definiteness (of ``substance'') and finiteness (normalizability) are indeed self-evident first propositions, which are neither provable nor in need of a proof.
+And they allow, combined with the classical assumptions of continuity and causality, to derive Schr\"odinger's equation.

-The PSR suggests the equivalence of all variables in $\psi$, until it turned out to be inevitable to break this equivalence formally with the introduction of a skew-symmetric matrix $\y_0$, the symplectic unit matrix.
-The skew-symmetry of $\y_0$ suggested to {\it formally} introduce canonical pairs.
+The PSR suggests the equivalence of all variables in $\psi$, until it turns out to be inevitable to formally break this equivalence by the introduction of the skew-symmetric matrix $\y_0$, the symplectic unit matrix.
+The skew-symmetry of $\y_0$ suggested to {\it formally} introduce canonical pairs and Hamilton's equations of motion.
 This is the reason why Schr\"odinger's non-relativistic equation must be complex: It needs to implement a canonical pair to generate a constant of motion~\cite{Strocchi,Ralston1989}.
-We insisted on real-valued dynamical variables $\psi$ and PDCOM ${\cal H}$, but this does not imply to abandon the use of the complex numbers as such.
+We insisted on real-valued dynamical variables $\psi$ and PDCOM ${\cal H}$, but this does not imply to abandon the use of the complex numbers {\it as such}.
+We merely argue against the view that they have a specific prominence for the distinction between the ``classical'' and the ``quantum'' realm.

 As stressed before, stable Hamiltonian systems have purely imaginary eigenvalues and complex eigenvectors.
-This is accepted and known from classical mechanics and is nowhere regarded as an argument for suspicious conclusions about the realness of the dynamical quantities.
-What is unacceptable however in a classical setting is the {\it a priori} use of complex numbers for the coordinates $\psi$ or the conserved quantity ${\cal H}$ due to insouciance or by a commandment.
-We have shown it is not {\it required} by the math of QM: the unit imaginary does not generate quantumness.

-We can not prevent anyone from using a suggestive notation, but we can doubt that a specific notation is physically relevant.
+This is accepted and known from classical mechanics and cannot be regarded as an argument for philosophical conclusions against the reality of the dynamical quantities.
+What is unacceptable in a classical setting, however, is the {\it a priori} use of complex numbers for the coordinates $\psi$ or the conserved quantity ${\cal H}$.
+As we have shown, it is not {\it required} by the math of QM: the unit imaginary does not generate quantumness.
+We can not prevent anyone from using a suggestive notation, but we doubt that the use of a specific notation is {\it physically} relevant.
 The only logical constraint for $\psi$ is an even number of variables.
-This alone does not {\it require} the use of complex numbers, even if it might be convenient to use them in specific problems.
+This alone does not {\it require} the use of complex numbers, even if it might be very convenient to use them.